-As businesses slowly ramp up, railroads will provide the necessary freight transportation that brings raw materials to factories and finished products to market.
+As the nation navigates restarting the economy, railroads provide the necessary freight transportation that brings raw materials to factories and finished products to market.

-The COVID-19 pandemic is changing daily life on a global scale, but railroads are still supplying uninterrupted service to move the raw materials and finished goods they have always moved 24/7 across the country.
+Although the COVID-19 pandemic has changed daily life on a global scale, railroads are still supplying uninterrupted service to move the raw materials and finished goods they have always moved 24/7 across the country.
 As part of their business continuity plans, some railroads are temporarily relocating crews and employees to locations of need, adjusting trip plans and transportation schedules, repositioning equipment and transitioning to backup facilities to continue business-critical operations.
 One of their main goals is to be ready for the pivot to recovery.

 CSX, for example, has put in place robust business continuity plans to minimize potential operational impact, preparing the company well for the recovery period.
 “Our continuity plans include backup facilities where business-critical functions are able to quickly transition and continue seamless train operations,” the company recently said.